metasfresh/metasfresh/misc/services/camel/de-metas-camel-externalsystems/de-metas-camel-shopware6/README.md

       * `defaultShippingAddress` - pulled from `/api/customer-address/{{JsonCustomer.defaultShippingAddressId}}`
       * `defaultBillingAddress` - pulled from `/api/customer-address/{{JsonCustomer.defaultBillingAddressId}}`
         * for this scenario, currently there is no `shopwareLocationIdentifier` provided
-  * even though, the `address` data is located at different paths, the system is able to use the same `JSONPathConstantBPartnerLocationID` for locating the `shopwareLocationIdentifier` as it searches within the Address info. see example:
+  * even though the `address` data is located at different paths, the system is able to use the same `JSONPathConstantBPartnerLocationID` for locating the `shopwareLocationIdentifier` as it searches within the Address info.
+See example:
     * Given `shopwareLocationIdentifier` is located at `data/shippingOrderAddress/customFields/originalAddressId` on `GET` `api/order/{{Order.id}}/deliveries` response
     * And `shopwareLocationIdentifier` is located at `data/customFields/originalAddressId` on `GET` `api/order-address/{{Order.billingAddressId}}` response
     * Then a valid `JSONPathConstantBPartnerLocationID` would be `customFields/originalAddressId`